MozillaIndia/mozillaindia.github.io/CONTRIBUTING.md

 * Clone your forked repo locally.

 ```
-$ git clone git@github.com:yourname/homepage.git
+$ git clone git@github.com:yourname/mozillaindia.github.io.git
 ```

-* Don't modify or work on the gh-pages branch, we'll use it to always be in sync with the upstream.
+* Don't modify or work on the master branch, we'll use it to always be in sync with the upstream.

 ```
-$ git remote add upstream git@github.com:MozillaIndia/homepage.git
+$ git remote add upstream git@github.com:MozillaIndia/mozillaindia.github.io.git
 $ git fetch upstream
 ```